weaveworks/weave-gitops-clusters/setup/configure-gcp-project/README.md

 ## Access control

-Must have `Editor` or `Owner` on the project, to permit writing to the Terraform state bucket.
+Must have `Owner` on the project, to permit writing to the Terraform state bucket and to IAM/IAP.

 ```shell
 $ gcloud --project=weave-gitops-clusters auth application-default login